Curated OER

 Counting Polar Animals: 1-3

-In this counting learning exercise, students count polar animals, writing their count on lines beside each.
+In this counting worksheet, students count polar animals, writing their count on lines beside each.
 Page uses numbers 1-3 only; a reference website is included for additional resources.

 Nazareth College